huggingface/huggingface_hub/CONTRIBUTING.md

   less than 30s;
 * Provide the *full* traceback if an exception is raised.

-### Do you want a new feature (that is not a model)?
+### Do you want a new feature?

 A world-class feature request addresses the following points:

 1. Motivation first:
 * Is it related to a problem/frustration with the library?
-If so, please explain why.
-Providing a code snippet that demonstrates the problem is best.
+If so, please explain why and provide a code snippet that demonstrates the problem best.
 * Is it related to something you would need for a project?
 We'd love to hear about it!
 * Is it something you worked on and think could benefit the community?